 Memory loss (amnesia) is unusual forgetfulness.
 You may not be able to remember new events, recall one or more memories of the past, or both.

 Forgetfulness; Amnesia; Impaired memory; Loss of memory; Amnestic syndrome; Dementia - memory loss; Mild cognitive impairment - memory loss

-Memory loss can be caused by many different things.
-To determine a cause, your doctor or nurse will ask if the problem came on suddenly or slowly.
+Memory loss can be caused by many things.
+To determine a cause, your health care provider will ask if the problem came on suddenly or slowly.

 Many areas of the brain help you create and retrieve memories.
 A problem in any of these areas can lead to memory loss.